wkndcyclr/RepData_PeerAssessment1/PA1_template.md

 ```r
 NAcount <- sum(is.na(activityNAfill$steps))
 ```
 The number of rows with missing values is: 0
-####,Compare the two data frames
+#### Compare the two data frames

 ```r
 summary(activity)